The Nyadire Connection maintains many ongoing programs, focused on Health, Orphans, and Education and Relationships:

 Nyadire Mission is a rural mission that has a hospital, school, orphanage, nursing school, teachers college, church, and farm.
 It is located in the NE part of Zimbabwe.
 We have been taking large group teams since 2006 but have been visiting Nyadire since 2002.
 Nyadire is a safe, secure community that loves our visitation.

 We tailor what we do on our trips depending on the skills of the participants.
-However, we generally work with orphans, volunteer at the hospital, work with pastors in the area, work with teachers, and, on the August trip, do a Vacation Bible school.
+However, we generally build relationships with the Home of Hope children, volunteer at the hospital, update program sponsorships, network with pastors in the area, assist with teachers, and if possible host a Bible School.
 We are normally able to find appropriate activities for people with special skills (construction, medicine, education, theology, etc.).

-We have had people develop a recycling program, teach classes, visit rural schools, work with orphans, and many other activities.
+We have had team members and groups develop a recycling program, teach classes and lecture, implement computer coding clubs, visit rural schools, repair the water system, install solar lights, conduct eye clinics, connect with orphans, host social functions, preach at church, and many other activities.
 We purposefully work only on projects that Nyadire identifies as important.
-We are very focused on developing relationships and volunteers are encouraged to visit neighbors, make friends, and get to know the community.
+We are very focused on developing and maintaining relationships and volunteers are encouraged to visit neighbors, make friends, and immerse themselves in the community.

 To serve God, to help others, to learn from Zimbabweans, and to develop spiritually.